Acquire, Analyze, Act (AAA)

 Identify takeaways: Select the most impactful actionable insights.

-Idea 1: Upload a summary of feedback, annotated work, etc. and ask for a summary of and actionable next steps to a large language model like Chat GPT.
+How might AI be used in this step?
+Upload a summary of feedback, annotated work, etc., and ask for a summary of and actionable next steps to a large language model like Chat GPT.
 Have a conversation with the bot about what the next steps might be.

 Act